1. How I (Ashleigh Cormack) use your personal data

 What lengths are made to ensure my information is held securely?

-Hardcopy documents – Are all stored in a locked cabinet in a locked room.
+Hardcopy documents – Are all stored in a locked cabinet.

 Text messages – My work phone is secured with a pin code.